Depowo/project_nasa_space/README.md

 File Structure
 The project is organized as follows:

-Projeto NASA/
+Projeto NASA

-│
-├── historias_estelares_final.html  # Main page file
+.historias_estelares_final.html  # Main page file

-├── style_css_final.css             # Main stylesheet
+.style_css_final.css             # Main stylesheet

-│
-├── historias_estelares.js          # Script for the "stories" logic
+.historias_estelares.js          # Script for the "stories" logic

-├── Faiska.html                     # Secondary component or page
+.Faiska.html                     # Secondary component or page

-└── Faiska.js                       # Script related to the "Faiska" component
+.Faiska.js                       # Script related to the "Faiska" component

 historias_estelares_final.html: This is the main entry file that should be opened in the browser.
 It contains the entire structure of the page.

 style_css_final.css: Contains all the styling code, including colors, fonts, layouts, and animations.